 We will send you a letter with the answer to your appeal.
 We will do this within 30 calendar days from when we get your appeal unless we need more information from you or the person you asked to file the appeal for you.
-If we need more information, we may extend the appeals process for 14 days.
-If we extend the appeals process, we will let you know the reason for the delay.
+If we need more information, we may extend the appeals process for 14 days if the delay is in your best interest.
+If we extend the appeals process, we will let you know in writing the reason for the delay.
 You may also ask us to extend the process if you know more information that we should consider.